viviandotdev/ObsidianVault/20 Sources/Videos/What happens when an MIT grad quits her cushy tech job?.md

 source:: https://www.youtube.com/watch?v=R81sWWfSA6M
 type:: #source/video

-# What happens when an MIT grad quits her cushy tech job?

 ### Summary
 **what it was like working at a start up as a product designer** She felt miserable working her corporate job where she felt like she was dying